-Of course, making time for the actions that lead to connection with our children - even small blocks of sacred time - is a challenge because of all the other things we have to do on a daily basis.
-That is why it’s not enough to just spend more time on connection with our children - we must find ways to minimize the tasks that our taking up more time and energy than we want them to.
+Of course, making time for the actions that lead to connection with our children – even small blocks of sacred time – is a challenge because of all the other things we have to do on a daily basis.
+That is why it’s not enough to just spend more time on connection with our children – we must find ways to minimize the tasks that are taking up more time and energy than we want them to.

 Strategy #3: The Recurring to-do List

-One of the main reasons we have trouble having time to really connect with our kids, isn’t actually about time.
+One of the main reasons we have trouble having time to really connect with our kids isn’t actually about time.
 It’s about bandwidth.
 We may be with our kids after school, or on the playground.
 We are physically there with them.
 But mentally we are in a whole other world.
-Our to-do list is running through our head.
+Our to-do list is running through our heads.
 We are remembering that we need to email so-and-so, thinking about what to make for dinner, planning our next meeting in our head.

 A recurring to-do list is one way to give at least some of those thoughts a place to live.
 It works like this: